DenisB7/pincolor/README.md

-# pincolor
+# React project - pincolor
+## Fun project about how else could work PIN code

+Features:
-fun project about how else could look PIN code, this time no numbers, just colors, hexadecimal code of chosen color is password
+1. no numbers, just colors
+2. hexadecimal code of chosen color is password

+Ideas:
+1. For each circle make three colors, colors can't repeat in another colors